weiliansong/CS463/README.md

 I have set `MAX ITER = 100` and `MAX FLIP = 1000`.
-WalkSAT finds satisfiability in a very reasonable amount of time, with worse case less than 100 seconds, solving 100-variable 430-clause formulas.
+WalkSAT finds satisfiability in a very reasonable amount of time, with worse case less than 100 seconds, solving 100-variable 400+ clause formulas.

-## Genetic ##
+### Genetic ###
-Below is pseudocode for my Genetic program
+Below is pseudocode for my Genetic program.
+Please refer to `genetic.py` for full implementation details.

     for i = 1 -> MAX ITER
       Generate a population of random assignments of size TARGET POPULATION SIZE